Forever Evil: Forever Evil: Arkham War

 With the heroes gone, Penguin becomes mayor of Gotham City, and divides the city up to different Arkham inmates.
-Scarecrow, hoping to control Gotham, goes to see Mr. Freeze, The Riddler, Killer Croc and Poison Ivy to let them know that a war with Blackgate Prison is coming and to gain their support.
+Scarecrow, hoping to control Gotham, goes to see Mr. Freeze, the Riddler, Killer Croc and Poison Ivy to let them know that a war with Blackgate Penitentiary is coming and to gain their support.
 Through his conversations with each, Scarecrow learns that Bane may be the cause of the Blackgate uprising, and will be their leader in the impending war, hoping to use the Talons that were stored at Blackgate on ice.
 Bane, having escaped Peña Dura Prison in Santa Prisca, travels to Gotham hoping to control it as well, and orchestrates the release of Blackgate's prisoners during the Crime Syndicate's broadcast to the world.
 Bane enters Blackgate to join the prisoners there, where he comes across where the Talons are stored, hoping to make them in to his weapons.
 Scarecrow approaches Professor Pyg and Penguin to see if they will support him.
 Penguin has already planned for the impending war, by blowing up the bridges giving access to Gotham City.
 The attack on the city begins, with Bane's men attacking the Gotham City Police Department.
 Scarecrow and Man-Bat attempt to steal the frozen Talons from Blackgate while Penguin is having a meeting with Bane, though Bane arrives at Blackgate as the Man-Bats are attempting to transport the Talons to Mr. Freeze, able to keep one from leaving.
 The Man-Bats are able to bring the remaining Talons to Mr. Freeze, while Bane retrieves Emperor Penguin for the Penguin as part of their agreement.
 When he brings him to the Penguin, the Penguin tells him that the Arkham fighters are not scared of Bane, as he does not instill fear as Batman did.
 Realizing this, Bane constructs a batsuit for himself and sets his sights on retrieving the Talons.
 Bane wakes up the Talon William Cobb and takes him through Gotham where he fights members of Arkham Asylum.
 Bane begins recruiting Gotham citizens to his side, offering his base at Wayne Tower as a haven to the people to escape the rule of the Arkham inmates.
 He tells Cobb his plan to turn the city over to the Court, in exchange for use of Talons at his disposal to be powered by his Venom.
 Elsewhere, Scarecrow begins waking the Talons in his possession, having doused them with his fear gas and using Mad Hatter's mind-control technology in their helmets to control them.
 The Talons attack Bane's men, and eventually set their target on Bane.
 Bane, with the help of Cobb, is able to injure the Talons enough to activate their regenerative powers to remove the mind-control technology.
 At Arkham Asylum, Scarecrow senses he has lost the Talons and turns to his next plan, giving the other Arkhamites a small dose of Bane's Venom to temporarily transform them.
 The Venom-induced Arkham villains attack Bane and the Talons at Blackgate.
 They bring Bane back to Arkham Asylum, where Bane begins to defeat them as their Venom wears off.
 Penguin arrives to congratulate Bane, and offers to exchange his help for the Arkhamites.
 Bane takes the offer, keeping Scarecrow however, to hang between two buildings and declares that Gotham City is finally his.
 Following the defeat of the Crime Syndicate, Batman eventually returns to Gotham, delivers Scarecrow to the Gotham City Police Department, and is able to defeat Bane and his Talons.
 With Bane locked up in Arkham Asylum under heavy guard, Bruce Wayne and Commissioner Gordon work to rebuild Gotham City.